 Many independent filmmakers consider indie film to be sacred and avoid working with studios.
 Other filmmakers think studio movies are the ONLY movies that count.
 And they discount indies as a calling card to simply get noticed by the studios.
 And yet other filmmakers just want to get their film made!

 Long before I moved to LA, I spent a summer writing a silly bowling comedy with my buddy Jared.
 When we finished the script, I sent it to my actor friend in Los Angeles.
 He read the script, loved it and invited Jared and me out to LA for a reading.

 How To Become A Modern Independent Filmmaker

 The next thing you know I was flying across the country and I was super excited.
 On the day of the reading, Jared and I walked into a room full of “known” actors we had only formerly seen on TV.
 To say it was surreal is an understatement.

-The truth is, at the time, I didn’t have enough experience (or confidence) as an independent filmmaker to go the extra mile.
+The truth is, I didn’t have enough experience (or confidence) to go the extra mile.
 Sure, there was a business plan and a private placement memorandum.
 And I had an initial breakdown and a budget.
-I was even good enough to cold call rich people and get meetings.
-At the time, I was trying to raise a mere 250K.
-But my prospective investors kept asking me the same question:
+I was even good enough to cold call high net-worth individuals and get meetings.